-Literary Manager at the Finborough, Sue Healy is an Irish playwright with a track record in stage and radio.
-Her most recent play, Imaginationship (2018), enjoyed a sold out, extended run at the Finborough and was later selected for a staged-reading at the Stephen Joseph Theatre in Scarborough.
+From Ireland, Sue Healy is Literary Manager at the Finborough Theatre, London, a full-time Lecturer in Creative Writing at the University of Lincoln.
+Her book on theatre literary management is published by Routledge, December 2022.
+Sue is an award-winning writer for stage, TV, and prose writer.
+TV Her current project, a 6x60minute TV series, is under option.
+She is under commission with Lone Wolf Media, producers behind PBS’ “Mercy Street”, to co-write the pilot and treatment for a six-part TV series.
+Stage Her most recent stage-play, Imaginationship (2018), enjoyed a sold out, extended run at the Finborough and later showed at the Stephen Joseph Theatre in Scarborough.
 Her previous stage productions include Cow (Etcetera Theatre, 2017) and Brazen (King’s Head Theatre, 2016), funded by Arts Council England.
-Her short plays have been performed at the Criterion (Criterion New Writing Showcase), Arcola (The Miniaturists) and Hackney Attic (Fizzy Sherbet Shorts by Women).
-Her radio work includes nine plays broadcast on BBC Radio 4 (Opening Lines winner), WLRfm and KCLR96fm.
-She has been a finalist for BBC Scriptroom 12, Eamonn Keane Playwriting Prize, Nick Darke Award and Old Vic 12 New Voices.
-Her screenplay was shortlisted for the Shorelight Award.
-Sue’s prose has won The Molly Keane Award, HISSAC Prize, Escalator Award, Meridian Prize and has been published in nine literary journals and anthologies including: The Moth, Flight, Tainted Innocence, New Writer, Duality, HISSAC, New European Writers.
+Sue’s short plays have been performed at the Criterion (Criterion New Writing Showcase), Arcola (The Miniaturists) and Hackney Attic (Fizzy Sherbet Shorts).
+Radio Her radio work includes nine plays broadcast on BBC Radio 4 (Opening Lines winner), WLRfm and KCLR96fm.
+Prose Sue has won The Molly Keane Award, HISSAC Prize, Escalator Award, Meridian Prize and has been published in nine literary journals and anthologies including: The Moth, Flight, Tainted Innocence, New Writer, Duality, HISSAC, New European Writers.
 She has been writer-in-residence on Inis Oírr, Aran Islands, and at the Heinrich Boll Cottage on Achill Island.
 She has also benefitted from annual artist residencies at the Tyrone Guthrie Centre, and at Ginestrelle, Assisi in Italy.
 An academic with a PhD in modern theatre history, specifically the Royal Court Theatre, Sue has presented her research internationally.
-She has been awarded the John Hodgson Theatre Research Trust bursary, the Fund for Women Graduates (FfWG) and a fees scholarship from the University of Lincoln.
 She spent eleven years in Budapest, editing Hungary A.M.
-She has a PhD in modern theatre history (Royal Court Theatre) and is a UEA Creative Writing MA alumna.
-Sue is currently an Associate Lecturer in Playwriting at the University of Lincoln and the University of Portsmouth.
-She tutors Creative Writing at City Lit.
+She has a PhD in modern theatre history (Royal Court Theatre) and is a UEA Creative Writing MA alumnus.
 View all posts by suehealy

 This entry was posted on Friday, September 12th, 2014 at 15:30 and posted in Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.